Ithildir/liferay-sdk-builder-windows/README.md

-# Liferay SDK Builder for Windows
+# Liferay SDK for Windows

-This repository contains the SDK Builder that generates the [Liferay Mobile SDK] (https://github.com/liferay/liferay-mobile-sdk) for the Windows ecosystem.
+This repository contains a version of the [Liferay Mobile SDK] (https://github.com/liferay/liferay-mobile-sdk) for the Windows ecosystem.
 This consists of a Portable Class Library written in C# targeting the following
 platforms: